oxy86/flutter-image-resizer/README.md

 The macOS app is intentionally not sandboxed.
 WEBP export launches the bundled `cwebp` encoder process, and the app sandbox blocks that subprocess with `Operation not permitted`. `file_picker` entitlement checks are skipped at startup on macOS for this non-sandboxed distribution model.

-To set it as default for an image type:

-1. Build the macOS app.
-2. Move or copy the `.app` into `/Applications` or `~/Applications`.
-3. Select an image in Finder.
-4. Open `Get Info`.
-5. Choose Image Resizer under `Open with`.
-6. Click `Change All...`.
+Finder default-app registration uses the standard `Open with` section in `Get Info`.
+Once the built `.app` is installed in `/Applications` or `~/Applications`, Finder can assign Image Resizer as the handler for a selected image type with `Change All...`.

 Finder open events are bridged from `AppDelegate.swift` to Flutter through the `image_resizer/open_file` method channel.